CloudLabsAI-Azure/FabConRTITutorial/Lab_Files/Exercise-1.md

 1. You will be navigated to **Real-Time Intelligence Home page**.
 You will see **Item types** under **About**, and **Get started** categories.
 With the **Item type** category notice the items:

     a. **Eventhouse:** Used to create a workspace of one or multiple KQL database(s), which can be shared across projects.
-Also creates a KQL Database within the Eventhouse.

     b. **KQL** **Queryset:** Used to run queries on the data to produce shareable tables and visuals.